ocmod-space/.github/profile/README.md

 # Hi there!

-I'm just another OpenCart module developer, and here is the place where I store the source codes of the modules and extensions I develop for this CMS.
-Due to the fact that most modules are commercial, their source codes are encrypted, but there are also open source ones.
-So repositories of commercial modules are actually showcases where you can read detailed descriptions and track updates and changes.
+I'm an OpenCart module developer (and [more](https://github.com/fpvcode)), and this is where I store the source code for the modules and extensions I create for this CMS.
+While most modules are commercial and their code is encrypted, there are also open-source ones available.
+The commercial repositories serve as showcases where you can read detailed descriptions, track updates, and changes.

-So follow this profile and the repositories you are interested in to stay up to date with new versions, make suggestions for improvements or bugs.
+Follow this profile and the repositories you're interested in to stay up to date with new versions, suggest improvements, or report bugs.

-All modules and extension are available on the [**OpenCart Marketplace**](https://www.opencart.com/index.php?route=marketplace/extension&filter_member=ocmod.space).
+All modules and extensions are available on the [**OpenCart Marketplace**](https://www.opencart.com/index.php?route=marketplace/extension&filter_member=ocmod.space).